Vees Mhanje Vees

 Vees Mhanje Vees is an Indian Marathi language film directed by Uday Bhandarkar and Produced by National Film Development Corporation of India.
 The film stars Mrinmayee Godbole, Rajan Bhise and Arun Nalawade.
 The film was released on 10 June 2016.

 Synopsis

 Shailaja takes it upon herself to fulfil her father's dream and runs a school.
-However, the authorities threaten to shut down the institution due to less number of students.
+However, the authorities threaten to shut down the institution due to fewer students.